FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 categories.
 It's up to you to choose and put those lego blocks together and build your own email setup.

-Today we are going focus on the very first category, which is downloading email messages to your computer.
+Today we are going to focus on the very first category, which is downloading email messages to your computer.
 We are going to utilize `mbsync` command, and we are going to set it up for your enterprise 2FA Gmail account.
 Since the result is a bunch of downloaded files (which is not very impressive), and every cool blog post should have at least one screenshot, I am going to jump a few steps forward and show you how the end-game might look like once you manage to successfully download your mail and open it in Emacs.

 <div class="text-center img-row row">
   <a href="/files/img/rougier-mu4e.png">